Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 When temporary hit points are lost, they cannot be restored as real hit points can be, even by magic.

+### Increases in Constitution Score and Current Hit Points
+An increase
-**Increases in Constitution Score and Current Hit Points:** An increase in a character's Constitution score, even a temporary one, can give her more hit points (an effective hit point increase), but these are not temporary hit points.
+in a character's Constitution score, even a temporary one, can give her more hit points (an effective hit point increase), but these are not temporary hit points.
 They can be restored and they are not lost first